g0dEngineer/xSynth/README.md

 This Civic lack of mouth movement could be either due to the Civic's low 512 mb ram limit or lack of compatibility with the Civic for IBM Ai Assistant.

-# xSynth run instructions on Civic 10th gen
+# Download and run xSynth run instructions in your Honda Civic 10th gen

 1. Ensure you have Android version 4 eg, 4.2.2 in your Honda Civic/Car display console.